mervepa/TheDiningPhilosophersProblem/DiningPhilosophers/README.md

 # The Dining Philosophers Problem
 ---
  This project involves implementing a solution to this problem using POSIX mutex locks and condition variables.
-Solution will be based on the algorithm illustrated in Figure 7.7.

 Implementation will require creating five philosophers, each identified by a number 0 . .
 4. Each philosopher will run as a separate thread.
 Philosophers alternate between thinking and eating.
 To simulate both activities, have each thread sleep for a random period between one and three seconds.